Unfortunately, EGR codes on Ford pickups are not uncommon. There are nine separate codes that can set for this one problem.

 Operation of the EGR valve control solenoid is straightforward.
 It has two wires going to it and two vacuum lines.
 The solenoid opens and closes allowing vacuum to flow to the exhaust gas recirculation valve diaphragm.

 To quickly check the operation of the control solenoid you can just verify a vacuum signal at the EGR valve when opening the throttle.
-If the valve is opening you know the solenoid is operational.
+If the valve is opening you know the solenoid remains fully operational.

 Exhaust fumes contain a large amount of black carbon.
 Over time these can deposit on the sides of the passageways and restrict the amount of flow that's allowed into the intake manifold.